sampreet-chawla/GA-unit4-ruby-intro-to-ruby/README.md

 -   Write a fizzbuzz script in Ruby.
 -   List and use common operators in Ruby.
 -   Identify operators in an expression and explain what they do.
--   List all 6 Ruby object types and give an example of each.

 ## Preparation